xolox/vim-notes/README.md

  * **Starting a new note:** Execute the `:Note` command to create a new buffer and load the appropriate file type and syntax
    * You can also start a note with Vim commands like `:edit`, `:tabedit` and `:split` by starting the filename with `note:`, as in `:edit note:todo` (the part after `note:` doesn't have to be the complete note title and if it's empty a new note will be created)
-   * You can start a new note with the selected text as title in the current window using the `:NoteFromSelectedText` command (the `:SplitNoteFromSelectedText` command opens the new note in a split window)
+   * You can start a new note with the selected text as title in the current window using the `\en` mapping or `:NoteFromSelectedText` command (there are similar mappings and commands for opening split windows and tab pages)
  * **Saving notes:** Just use Vim's [:write] [write] and [:update] [update] commands, you don't need to provide a filename because it will be set based on the title (first line) of your note (you also don't need to worry about special characters, they'll be escaped)
  * **Editing existing notes:** Execute `:Note anything` to edit a note containing `anything` in its title (if no notes are found a new one is created with its title set to `anything`)
    * The `:Note` and `:DeleteNote` commands support tab completion of note titles